• diagnostic DSA carries a low risk of complications (risk of neurological deficit ~ 0.09-0.14%)

 • occurs to varying degrees in up to 42% of procedures [Gupta, 2006]

-• bradycardia is significantly influenced by the degree of dilation performed
+• bradycardia is significantly influenced by the extent of dilation performed

-• the risk of delayed onset may justify monitoring vital signs for at least 12h post-procedure
+• given the risk of delayed onset, monitoring of vital signs for a minimum of 12 hours post-procedure is recommended

-• severe bradycardia ⇒ administer ATROPIN 0.5 mg IV
+• severe bradycardia ⇒ administer ATROPINE 0.5 mg IV bolus

-• ATROPIN can also be given prophylactically in the following cases:
+• ATROPIN can also be used prophylactically in the following cases:

 • severely calcified stenoses